6rownGuy/spotify-automation/README.md

 - Now go to Edit Settings in the dashboard, and set the Redirect URI to 'http://example.com'
 - Now obtain your spotify username and head to the program.
 - Open the spotify_client.py file and paste in your credentials and hit save.
-- Now run the program and enjoy :)
+- Now open the run.py file and run the code.

 # Note